boxy-svg/boxy-svg-snap/README.md

-# boxy-svg-snap
+# README
-Boxy SVG Linux snap package metadata
+This repository contains extra metadata needed to build Boxy SVG Linux snap package.
+It is meant to be used exclusively by [Snapcraft.io build system](https://snapcraft.io/build).
+Please use the [Snap Store](https://snapcraft.io/boxy-svg) to get the actual package.